Roasted Vegetable Lasagna

 - In a large bowl, combine the ricotta cheese, Parmesan cheese and egg substitute.
-Spread about 1/4 cup pasta sauce in a 13-in. x 9-in. baking dish coated with cooking spray.
+Spread about 1/4 cup pasta sauce in a 13x9-in. baking dish coated with cooking spray.
 Layer with four lasagna noodles (noodles will overlap slightly), half of ricotta cheese mixture, half of vegetables, a third of pasta sauce and 2/3 cup mozzarella cheese.
 Sprinkle with half of basil.
 Repeat layers.
 Top with the remaining noodles and pasta sauce.

 - Cover and bake at 350° for 40 minutes.
 Uncover; sprinkle with remaining cheese.
 Bake 5-10 minutes longer or until edges are bubbly and cheese is melted.
 Let stand for 10 minutes before cutting.
-Yield: 9 servings.

 I have been using this recipe for the past year and love it.
 I use just a few more vegetables because they get so small after roasting them.
 I also like to make sure the top has a lot of cheese and to get it brown and bubbly.
 Very good recipe.